 One concern is how will Social Security, pensions and other retirement vehicles withstand the strain.
 The 2008 market crash has added concern to the viability of these plans.
-In a New York Times article, "The Unloved Annuity Gets a Hug From Obama", income annuities are what the administration is promoting to alleviate the pending problem, but is this really a workable solution?
+In this 2010 New York Times article, "The Unloved Annuity Gets a Hug From Obama", income annuities are what the current administration is promoting to alleviate the pending problem, but is this really a workable solution?

 What are income annuities?The New York Times article describes annuities as: